 In this bewildering world of chasing super foods, to make up for our less than healthy lifestyles and assuage our guilt, I like to think of Mediterranean Skincare Diet as Ancient Wonders of the Food World – ingredients that have stood the test of time and have fed generations properly rather than been presented as or singled out for special superfood status.

-These skin foods have been quietly present for centuries as props to sensible nutrition that was noted by Hippocrates and known by millions of Mediterranean women producing meals for hungry families over the centuries.
-What’s not to love about really easy to find and use skin foods that give you an all-round healthy glow, inside and out?
+These skin foods and wellness boosters have been quietly present for centuries as props to sensible nutrition that was noted by Hippocrates and known by millions of Mediterranean women producing meals for hungry families over the centuries across the region.
+What’s not to love about really easy-to-find and use skin foods that give you an all-round healthy glow, inside and out?